 Some teams might want to do this daily, while a weekly meeting might be more effective for others.
 There really isn’t a hard-fast rule about how often you should meet as long as it’s clear to the team what the priorities are.
 Team leadership should also be clear on what projects and tasks must receive the most attention.
 Provide your team with the top three to four projects that must be completed within a certain time period.

 Along the lines of priority projects, it’s also important that team members set their own priorities.
 “Eat that Frog” by Brian Tracy shares that ten to twelve minutes spent planning and outlining the day can help save at least two hours of wasted time throughout the day.

 Some of the best time management tips for work dwell on the principle of planning and task tracking.
 When team members fail to keep track of what tasks must be completed, many important to-do list entries can fall through the cracks and cost the company more time, energy, and resources.
 Encourage team members to keep track of their priorities.

 Bringing a project manager on board opens a world of opportunities for your company.
 A project manager is someone who tracks the team’s progress and helps keep everyone in sync with the overall goals and objectives for the day, week, month, or even year.
 A project manager’s job is to make sure that the team stays productive.

-With a great project manager, a team can hit deadlines, meet goals, and stay more productive all together.
+With a great project manager, a team can hit deadlines, meet goals, and stay more productive altogether.
 When hiring a project manager, it’s important to look for both leadership and administration skills.
 A manager should be more than just a time-keeper.
 He or she should be a motivator and get people excited about hitting their goals.
 Make sure to set your project manager up for success by giving them project management software that will help them keep better tabs on the team’s progress.